 It makes perfect sense to say that the arrival of a new baby is probably equally stressful and exciting.
 The excitement is perfectly normal, especially if this is your first baby, but there comes a moment when you start worrying about many things.
 Will you be a good parent?
 Can you provide for the new member of your family?
 On top of that, there is the financial aspect.
 Having a baby incurs many expenses, some of which are one-time, while others recur on a regular basis.
+It can also be helpful to make more money to afford rising childcare costs.
 This means that it’s very important that you budget carefully.
 To help you get organized, we’ve prepared the following list of things you need to consider and some tips on how to stretch your family budget.

 When it comes to home needs, you will probably need a portable swing, bouncy seat, play mat, and/or jump seat.
 Don’t forget to get a high-chair, dishes and bottles for milk unless you’re going to be a stay-at-home mum who is available to breastfeed 24/7.

 When you’re done with one-time expenses, you need to focus on those recurring ones.
 Start with child care.
 If you and your partner need to work after the baby’s arrival, you’ll need to arrange for someone to look after your baby.
 That can be really hefty, so make sure you know how much it costs where you live.
 Then, there is food, clothing and diapers.
 Roughly speaking, you’re going to need around $50 each month for clothing, while diapers will cost you even more (around $75 is the average).
 When it comes to food, you can expect to start spending the same amount on food as on clothes once your child starts eating solid food.
 This may seem a lot at first, but wait until your kid grows up and becomes a teenager.